Castle & Cooke, Inc.

 Growth in the Postwar Era

 As life returned to normal after VJ day in 1945, the question of statehood for Hawaii resurfaced.
-During and just before the war, articles had appeared in the mainland press criticizing what were termed feudal practices in Hawaii, especially by the Big Five companies there, which included Castle & Cooke.
-Many in Hawaii, especially heads of the bigger corporations, felt that this problem was hindering Hawaii's acceptance into statehood.
-The heads of 15 Hawaiian companies employed a New York public relations firm to make a study of the island's industry and social structure and tell them what to do.
+During and just before the war, divs had appeared in the mainland press criticizing what were termed feudal practices in Hawaii, especially by the Big Five companies there, which included Castle & Cooke.
+Many in Hawaii, especially heads of the bigger corporations, felt that this problem was hindering Hawaii’s acceptance into statehood.
+The heads of 15 Hawaiian companies employed a New York public relations firm to make a study of the island’s industry and social structure and tell them what to do.
 The report recommended that the leading island companies divest themselves of stock in rivals and foster real competition.
 Budge had already done this, limiting himself to positions on the boards only of the seven companies in which Castle & Cooke held a large financial stake.
 The company also disposed of holdings in agencies that were its competitors; Matson followed suit and several big estates were broken up and distributed among the heirs.

 The labor movement also picked up again after the war, and Castle & Cooke's operations were involved in several disputes.
 In late 1946 the International Longshoremen's and Warehousemen's Union (ILWU) led a strike of 28,000 workers on 33 sugar plantations.
 The strike lasted 79 days; all over the islands irrigated cane dried and lost its sugar-bearing juice, resulting in a loss of some $20 million of sugar.
 Then in April 1949 the union called out 2,000 longshoremen, cutting off all of Hawaii's supplies completely: nothing could come into the islands and nothing could be shipped to the mainland.
 This remarkable strike lasted 179 days and in the end the union lost its major demands, but it gained rank and file solidarity.
 During the strike, no goods could travel on the Pacific coast, but cargoes could and did use Gulf and Atlantic docks, giving